Thursday is court day!

 Question Call: If you have any interesting questions, please tell us!

-Please note that our new ebook is up and available on Amazon, collecting the first 60 rulings and the best comments in one place.
-It's only 5,99$, so what are you waiting for?
+best comments in one place.
+It's only 5,99$, so what are you waiting

 And now, up to ruling 130!
 Our guest judge this week is David Getty, who runs his own Game of Thrones inspired site A Game of Thrones Guide.
-You can also follow him on Twitter
+You can also follow him on Twitter.

 What if Joffrey had been nice?